 - Elevation Gain: 220 feet (67 m)

 The first part of this hike is through a dry wash.
 It feels more like a sandy stroll than a hike.
 Eventually, you reach the base of the hill/mountain that leads to the top of the ridge the Hugh Norris Trail junction.
-We chose to make this an out-and-back hike after reaching the ridge, but you can extend your hike by continuing on the Hugh Norris Trail on to Wasson Peak (the highest point in the Tucson Mountain District) or completing the Sendero Esperanza Trail.
+We chose to make this an out-and-back hike after reaching the ridge, but you can extend your hike by continuing on the Hugh Norris Trail on to Wasson Peak (the highest point in the Tucson Mountain District) or by completing the Sendero Esperanza Trail.
 If you choose to hike the entire Sendero Esperanza Trail, you’ll be hiking 6.4 miles (10.3 km) one-way.
 Consult the park map.

 The view from the ridge was awesome.
 We found the most uncomfortable spot we could find on the rocks to eat a picnic, but I’ll sacrifice comfort any day for the kind of view we had.